CoffeeIsLife87/OpenRGB-python-FX/README.md

 * TempAware (Created by @ M_Ouz on the discord) (Only tracks GPU temp atm)

-If you would like a specific effect then DM me on discord (CoffeeIsLife)

 ## Usage

 * start the openRGB sdk server, otherwise this *will not work*